lwinmoehtun/CSActf-writeups-2019/README.md

 1.**Zippy** (50pts)

-  In this challenge, I was given a zip file and a message:
+  In this challenge, we were given a zip file and a message:
   > Got a zip file, but our stupid admin, Blue, couldn't even open it.
 Can you?

   When I tried to unzip the zip file, got nothing but an error.
 Then I checked with <tt>file</tt> command to know it is zip file or something else.
 (Don't trust extensions LOL!:joy:)